-These gluten free chocolate muffins are low enough in sugar that they make a great healthy snack, but are so delicious they could be passed off as a chocolate cupcake- only 6 grams of sugar per large muffin, or about 30 calories from sugar (I did not include the sugar from the applesauce).
+These gluten free chocolate muffins are low enough in sugar that they make a great healthy snack, but they are so delicious, they could be passed off as a chocolate cupcake- only 6 grams of sugar per large muffin, or about 30 calories from sugar (I did not include the sugar from the applesauce).
 My paleo chocolate zucchini muffins are one of our favorites too!

 My kids AND husband would 100% agree with this statement…everyone who has tasted these gems loves them, and I bet you will too!